This is a heavily revised version of an article that appeared in Bicycling Australia magazine in 2006

 SHOULD CRANK LENGTH BE PROPORTIONAL TO LEG LENGTH?

 The issue of ideal crank length for a given rider and intended usage is a vexed one and the subject of endless debate.
-This article will be an attempt to cover the topic but not make recommendations.
-I will cover some of the information available, relate a few personal experiences and mention a few websites with interesting things to say about crank length for those that would like to pursue the idea further.
+This article will be an attempt to cover the topic but not make specific recommendation as there are too many variables to consider without personal contact.
+I will cover some of the information available, relate a few personal experiences and mention websites with interesting things to say about crank length for those that would like to pursue the idea further.

 The great majority of road riders use cranks lengths between 170 – 175 mm and this has been the case for at least 30 years.
 Yet people are taller now than they were 30 years ago.
 One need only walk past a school bus stop to verify that.